 - Think-Pair-Share.
 Think-Pair-Share gives students a question or prompt relating to a current topic to individually answer or think about.
 After working individually for a few minutes, students have time to find a partner and share their answers one-on-one.
 This sharing can then be expanded into a full-class discussion, drawing from what students discussed in their pairs.

 Collaborative learning can be built into any class, regardless of modality.
-For online courses, providing links to free online meeting platforms such as Google Hangout, Skype, GoToMeeting, etc. Meaningful learning occurs in socially constructed environments where learners feel connected with their peers and educators.
-Such a connection fosters trust and reduces a sense of isolation and increases social and cognitive development.
+For online courses, provide links to free online meeting platforms such as Google Hangout, Skype, GoToMeeting, etc. Meaningful learning occurs in socially constructed environments where learners feel connected with their peers and educators.
+Such a connection fosters trust, reduces a sense of isolation, and increases social and cognitive development.

 - Case-Based and Problem-Based.
 Case-based learning (CBL), related closely to Project-Based Learning (PBL), is the use of a “case, problem, or inquiry” that is grounded in an authentic context to promote “the acquisition of knowledge, skills, and attitudes” (Williams, 2005, p.
 577).
 Though CBL and PBL are similar, CBL focuses on guided inquiry in which the educator plays an active role, making it less open than project-based learning.
 Learners are challenged to apply their learning to dynamic, collaborative scenarios that prepare them for their future professions.
 CBL is prevalent in business- or medical- and health-oriented disciplines.
 In contrast, PBL affords groups to work through open-ended problems that change over time.
 One of the fundamentals of PBL begins with “small-group brainstorming sessions where students define the problem and determine what they know about the problem (prior knowledge), what they need to learn more about (topics to research), and where they need to look to find data (databases, interviews)” (Genareo & Lyons, 2015).

 - Role-Play.
-Learners take on identities in scenarios constructed around scenarios and situations.
+Learners take on identities constructed around scenarios and situations.